NorthPhoenix/personal-blog/README.md

 # Personal Blog

-Tried rebuilding my Outstatic blog with Next.js Partial Prerendering
+Tried rebuilding my Outstatic blog with Next.js Partial Prerendering.

+Outstatic content is only available during build time, therefore the part of the app that needs to access Outstatic content must be statically prerendered.

+As of 3/17/2024, I have not found a way to do this with Outstatic.

+Reasons:

+- Client-side routing triggers server-side render which is not possible with Outstatic.
+- `cookies()` function in the dynamic part of the page triggers re-render of the static content.

 ## Tech Stack